If you are looking for the answer to the best blog platform for bloggers you are in the right place.

 - Can I get my own domain name?
 Yes, custom domains are provided for all subscriptions.

 - Designing Capabilities.
-Squarespace has a great deal of modern designs to select.
+Squarespace has plenty of modern designs to select.
 The company keeps the platform updated with templates and plugins for maximum configurations.

 - Outstanding customizing options.